Last updated October 15, 2020

 Another benefit is that these countries have a modern approach to international business solutions that often makes doing business very easy.

 For instance, I recently helped some people set up a bank account here in the Caucasus region.
-They said that, once they knew where to go, it was the fastest bank account opening they’ve ever done.
+They said that, once they knew where to go, it was the fastest bank account opening they have ever done.
 That ease of doing business is true of the banks in a number of countries in Eastern Europe.

 One final benefit of the lesser-known jurisdictions is that there are more services available to you.
 For example, it’s nearly impossible to get a merchant account in Hong Kong these days.
 And it’s getting more and more difficult to open a bank account in general.
 Hong Kong has gotten so big that it doesn’t need your money anymore; smaller jurisdictions still do.